Sustainable Living

 Capital Bee

-We recently received the Capital Bee grant, an exciting prospect for increasing biodiversity in the local area.
-The keeping of bees provides a boon to the pollination of plants veg and flowers in the surrounding area, any local resident with a window box should be seeing the benefit of our bees tending their crop.
-We hope the bees will become a great educational feature for the school kids and canoe groups that come into the basin.
-If you want to help out our bees pop down to one of our open day events and buy a honey sample stick..
-All the money we raise from wax and honey goes back to our bees.
+In the past we received a Capital Bee grant, an exciting prospect for increasing biodiversity in the local area.
+The keeping of bees provided a boon to the pollination of plants veg and flowers in the surrounding area, any local resident with a window box benefited from bees tending their crop.
+We hope to revive our bee project as a great educational feature for school children and canoe groups that come into the basin.